Read This First

 Prompt 4: Create a 2×2 grid showing the interactions among rational & irrational minds and objective & subjectively distortive data.

-The central claim is this: This grid illustrates how rational and irrational minds interact differently with objective and subjectively distortive data, highlighting the potential outcomes in each scenario.
+In plain terms: This grid illustrates how rational and irrational minds interact differently with objective and subjectively distortive data, highlighting the potential outcomes in each scenario.

 A rational mind can effectively process and understand objective data, leading to accurate assessments and informed decisions.